-Where are we now relative to the SCR Transport Strategy Goals and Policies?
+Where are we now relative to the SYMCA Transport Strategy Goals and Policies?

-A priority for the SCR is to encourage a shift from the private car to more sustainable modes such as public transport and active travel modes.
-The overall reliance on the private car throughout Barnsley is therefore in contrast to the SCR goals and policies and highlights the need for investment in sustainable transport and active travel to enable this change.
+A priority for SYMCA is to encourage a shift from the private car to more sustainable modes such as public transport and active travel modes.
+The overall reliance on the private car throughout Barnsley is therefore in contrast to the SYMCA goals and policies and highlights the need for investment in sustainable transport and active travel to enable this change.